What is the Hawthorne Effect?

 Cerebellar Neurostimulators Study of 1978

-The study was conducted to determine if cerebellar neurostimulators could mitigate the motor dysfunction in cerebral palsy patients.
-Initial findings showed the existence of the Hawthorne Effect during the study.
-The test results showed that patients reported an improvement in their motor functions due to the use of cerebellar neurostimulators.
+This study was conducted to determine if cerebellar neurostimulators could mitigate motor dysfunction in cerebral palsy patients.
+Initial findings showed the operation of the Hawthorne Effect during the study.
+The test results showed that patients reported an improvement in their motor functions due to the use of cerebellar neurostimulators during the period of the study.
+However, quantitative analysis of the study showed that there was little lasting improvement in patients’ motor functions.
+Researchers concluded that study results were impacted by the Hawthorne Effect.
+Temporary motor function improvement in motor function was due to the increased attention given to the patients by the researchers and medical professionals involved in the study.

 University of Chicago Study (2009)

-A study carried out by the University of Chicago analyzed the original Hawthorne Effect and found that the findings of the earlier study were weak, that other factors might have played a role in the worker’s productivity.
+A study carried out by the University of Chicago analyzed the original Hawthorne Effect and concluded that the findings of the earlier study were weak.
+The Hawthorne Effect might not have played as significant a role as the original researchers believe.
+The 2009 researchers ultimately came to believe that other factors might have played a role in the change in worker productivity.

-The study also revealed that some of the reported claims were not supported by the research data.
+The 2009 study also revealed that some of the reported claims from earlier studies were not supported by the research data.
 However, they did not completely rule out the possibility that the Hawthorne Effect occurred in the experiment.